Meet the Attorneys & Legal Staff of Beach-Oswald Immigration Associates

 She graduated from The College of NJ, Trenton, NJ in 1995.
 In 1996, she began working for the former INS as a District Adjudications Officer in Newark, NJ where she determined the eligibility of green card applicants.
 In 1997, she began employment with Fragomen Del Rey Bernsen & Loewy as a paralegal.
 She attended Rutgers University Newark Law School and graduated in 2002.
 During law school she volunteered with American Friends Service Committee in their Immigrant Rights Program, served as a Teaching Assistant for Dean of the law school, was a member of the Constitutional Litigation Clinic working on immigration cases, as well as the Race and Law Review journal.
 In 2002, upon graduation from law school, she was accepted into the Attorney General’s Honor Program and began a judicial clerkship with EOIR (Executive Office for Immigration Review) Immigration Court.
 She was employed as a Judicial Law Clerk for immigration court in Newark, NJ and then as an Attorney Advisor for immigration court in New York, NY.
 From 2004 to 2009, she was employed as an Associate with Fragomen Del Rey Bernsen & Loewy in New York City.

 Ms. Wonder teaches Immigration Law online at CUNY SPS since 2005.
-She lives in DC and is a mom to a curious and adventurous four year old boy.
+She lives in DC and is a mom to a curious and adventurous seven year old boy.
 Ms. Wonder loves to go to the beach any chance she gets as well as travel internationally.
 Top